ARTbio/GalaxyKickStart/docs/metavisitor_ansible.md

 If you don't understand the previous statement, no worries, just don't do anything and skip this step.

-For others:

-find the lines
+For others, find the lines

 ```
 #persistent data